 You don't have to have DNA swabs taken from your genital area unless you choose.
 DNA can be found on the rest of your body and your clothing.
 You may be asked to give your underwear or other clothing items as evidence.

-The Victims' Rights Act

-The Victims' Rights Act (2002) ensures that those who suffer harm as a result of an offence will be treated with courtesy and compassion and have their dignity and privacy respected.
+The Victims' Rights Act The Victims' Rights Act (2002) ensures that those who suffer harm as a result of an offence will be treated with courtesy and compassion and have their dignity and privacy respected.
 It also ensures victims receive assistance with any welfare, health, counselling, medical or legal needs.
 It requires Police to:

-- Treat you with courtesy and compassion.

-- Respect your dignity and privacy.

-- Advise you of the available services.

-- Keep you informed of progress in the investigation.

-- Advise you whether charges have been laid and what the charges are, or the reasons for not laying charges. - Provide you with information about the Victims' Notification Register.
+- Treat you with courtesy and compassion. - · Respect your dignity and privacy. - Advise of the services available to you. - Keep you informed of progress in the investigation. - Advise you whether charges have been laid and what the charges are, or the reasons for not laying charges. - Provide you with information regarding the Victims Notification Register.
 If you prefer to meet discretely with Police at an NZPC community centre, NZPC can arrange this for you.